wp-plugins/featuring-countcomments/readme.txt

 All old functions have been deprecated in favor of `$featuring_countcomments->count_by_user()` and `featuring_countcomments->count_by_comment()`.

 == Changelog ==

+= 1.50 =

+* implemented responsive web design on settings-page
+* removed calls to screen_icon()
+* extended length of format-parameters to provide space for example for mobile css-classes
+* cleaned-up code

 = 1.40 =
 * removed legacy-code -> minimum-version of WordPress necessary is now 3.3